 These descriptions confirm that, while most applicants are not “perfect,” through well-planned strategies and diligently executed tactics, admission is achievable at schools that they believe are beyond their reach.

-If your candidacy relates to any of these case studies, then The MBA Exchange would love to hear from you regarding your business-school aspirations and challenges.
+If your candidacy relates to any of these case studies, then The MBA Exchange would love to hear from you regarding your business school aspirations and challenges.
 Contact us today!
 We’d love to chat with you.

 Case Study #1: Low GPA

-Applicant Profile for "Wayne" (not his real name)
+Applicant Profile for “David” (not his real name)

 The MBA Exchange’s Solution

-Wayne is concerned that graduating from a second-tier university with a low GPA in a qualitative major will be viewed by admissions committees as a major weakness in his candidacy.
-We agree that top MBA programs may feel that Wayne’s application does not demonstrate his capacity to excel in a competitive, rigorous academic setting.
+David is concerned that graduating from a second-tier university with a low GPA in a qualitative major will be viewed by admissions committees as a major weakness in his candidacy.
+We agree that top MBA programs may feel that David’s application does not demonstrate his capacity to excel in a competitive, rigorous academic setting.

 - Take a rigorous business class through the extension program from one of the accredited universities on our recommended list.